yuchild/course_repo/notes/capstone_I.md

 a `notebooks` folder, data (probably just a subset) in a `data` folder, tests for your Python scripts in a `tests` folder, and images in an `images` folder.

-Here are some examples of excellent READMEs and Githubs from past capstones:
+Here are some examples of excellent READMEs and Githubs from past first capstones:
 * [Traffic Accidents in Denver](https://github.com/johnherr/Traffic-Accidents-in-Denver)
 * [Purifying Hearthstone Data](https://github.com/NJacobsohn/Hearthstone-Data-Analysis)
 * [Does Work-Life Balance Matter?](https://github.com/tsandefer/dsi_capstone_1)